 Crews are building the new station, including concrete and rebar activities with increased deliveries of supplies.

-W. Broadway reduced to one lane in each direction for material deliveries and concrete work.
+W. Broadway reduced to one lane in each direction between Burrard and Arbutus streets to support construction activities.

 One lane in each direction on W. Broadway between Arbutus and Burrard Street is maintained.